Find a Western Exterminator near you

 Wasps are often difficult to identify.
 Not only are there several different types of wasps that look similar, but bees and wasps can be hard to differentiate.
-However, wasps are typically more aggressive than other types of bees and have the capability to sting a person multiple times if they feel threatened, which means quick identification is essential.
+However, wasps are typically more aggressive than bees and have the capability to sting a person multiple times if they feel threatened, which means quick identification is essential.

 Knowing which stinging insect you have in your yard could save you a lot of pain.
 Most people will see a nest in their yard and decide to take action, even if it could potentially put them in danger.
 It's important to determine what you are dealing with before taking action.